-The Secret Lives of “Stuff” – June 10-October 31* 100% online course.
+The Secret Lives of “Stuff” –February 3-March 10, 2020 100% online course.
 Engage your K-12 students’ curiosity and help them become problem-solvers in one of The Secret Lives of “Stuff” graduate or recertification courses we offer through AEA Learning Online.

 We see products in grocery stores or malls; we buy them; and we use them.
 But we don't know the complex chain of events that took place to get us these products.
 You, and in turn your students, will get a better understanding of the processes involved by investigating product life cycles.
 You’ll be reminded of the value of recycling.
 You’ll also discover an often-overlooked solution that prevents environmental problems, and is good for the well-being of individuals and society.

-Course includes five modules.
-Four modules are completed over a four-week time period, though you may work ahead.
-During those four weeks you will develop a mini-unit.
-Then, before the course ends, you will implement that mini-unit in your classroom.
+Course includes six modules completed over a five-week period.
+During four of the five weeks you will develop a mini-unit.
 Materials introduced are interdisciplinary, classroom-ready and you can tie them to the Iowa Core in multiple disciplines such as literacy, science, social studies and mathematics.
 The course also addresses science standards (especially Human Impacts on Earth Systems, Natural Resources, and Defining Engineering Problems).

 Contact Susan Salterberg, instructor, for more information at firstname.lastname@example.org.

-WATCH HERE for a new course on food, food waste and impacts on climate change.
-MORE INFORMATION TO COME IN JUNE!
+Also watch here for a new course on food, food waste and impacts on climate change.

 WHAT TEACHERS SAY